ArpitaKadtane/Git_workshop/README.md

-Excited to dive deeper into Git on day two of the workshop at college!
+Excited to dive deeper into Git-Github on day two of the workshop at college!
 Learning powerful version control techniques to enhance my development workflow.🚀❤️